The topology of Bott integrable fluids: Fomenko's theory for Arnold flows

-It remains to check that $F=(t,B)$ define an integrable system.
-Clearly, $dt\wedge dB \neq 0$ almost everywhere, since $dB$ vanishes in zero measure stratified sets.
-Additionally, we have
+It remains to check that $F=(t,-B)$ defines an integrable system.
+Clearly $dt\wedge dB \neq 0$ almost everywhere, since $dB$ vanishes only on zero measure stratified sets of positive codimension.
+Furthermore, we have

-The last equality follows from the first Euler equation: the fact that $\iota_X d\alpha=-dB$. \end{proof}
+The last equality follows from the first Euler equation: the fact that $\iota_X d\alpha=-dB$.
+Hence the two vector fields commute with respect to the symplectic form and $(t,-B)$ defines an integrable system. \end{proof}

-We obtain an alternative proof that any topological configuration of a Bott integrable system can be realized, with the additional property that the Hamiltonian vector field is, up to rescaling, the Reeb field of a stable Hamiltonian structure.
-The result is stated in the introduction as Theorem \ref{maincor}.
+We obtain an alternative proof that any topological configuration of a Bott integrable system can be realized by some integrable system, with the additional property that the Hamiltonian vector field is, up to rescaling, the Reeb field of a stable Hamiltonian structure (Theorem \ref{maincor}).
 The realization theorem for Bott integrable systems was originally proved by Bolsinov-Fomenko-Matveev \cite{BFM}.

 Proposition \ref{sym} unveils an example of an explicit (and expected) relation between Arnold's structure theorem and the classical Arnold-Liouville theorem in the theory of integrable systems.
-However the symplectization procedure to obtain integrable systems is \emph{ad hoc}.
-In general, for a non-vanishing flow with an analytic or even Morse-Bott Bernoulli function, it is not possible to find a one form as in Lemma \ref{beta}.
+However the symplectization procedure to obtain integrable systems is an \emph{ad hoc} construction.
+In general, for a non-vanishing flow with an analytic or even Morse-Bott Bernoulli function, it is not possible to find a one-form as in Lemma \ref{beta}.

-In a point of the critical set of the Bernoulli function, we have that $\iota_Xd\alpha=0$ and $\iota_Yd\alpha=0$.
+In a point of the critical set of the Bernoulli function, we have $\iota_Xd\alpha=0$ and $\iota_Yd\alpha=0$.
 This implies that either $d\alpha$ vanishes and so does $Y$, or $Y$ is non-vanishing and parallel to $X$.
-It is clear that in the second case one cannot find a one form such that $\beta(X)>0$ and $\beta(Y)=0$.
+It is clear that in the second case one cannot find a one-form such that $\beta(X)>0$ and $\beta(Y)=0$.
 It is possible to find examples where this happens, using Example 4.4 in \cite{KKP}.

 \begin{example} Consider the three torus $T^3$ with the standard metric on it $g=d\theta_1^2+ d\theta_2^2 +d\theta_3^2$.
 We take the volume preserving vector field